The College Student’s Guide to Hydration

 It’s crazy how students forget one of their basic needs: drinking water.
 They would rather rely on beer or soda to get their fluids.
 But those drinks also fill you up with sugar and ingredients that aren’t good for your body.
 Drink water!

-BIO: Sandra Larson is trying to raise awareness about healthy lifestyle among students.
-She noticed that most students neglect the needs of their body.
-Through her blogs, Sandra inspires them to exercise and eat well.
+BIO: Sandra Larson is trying to raise awareness about healthy lifestyles among students.
+She noticed that most students neglect the needs of their bodies.
+Through her blogs - ElizabethAnAuthors, Sandra inspires them to exercise and eat well.